-The Contractor shall provide trench support to comply with the requirements of the Occupational Safety and Health Service of the Department of Labour as described in Worksafe Good Practice Guideline Excavation Safety.
+The Contractor shall provide trench support to comply with the requirements of New Zealand's government appointed workplace health and safety regulator, as described in Worksafe's Good Practice Guideline Excavation Safety.
 The Contractor shall ensure that the sides of the trench are sufficiently supported so that cracking of the surrounding ground does not occur.